Assignment 2#

 8. Push new commits to this repository whenever you are ready to hand in your assignments

-[Optional] Undo Changes in a Git Repository#
+Undo Changes in a Git Repository#

 It might happen that you commit new changes to your git repository, and later you decide to undo it.
 There are two options for undoing your changes namely git revert and git reset.
 In this exercise you will explore their differences.

-Now you can try two things:
+Now try two things: